CompuCell3D/PythonScriptingManual/docs/debugging_cc3d_simulations_in_PyCharm.rst

 After making those changes you should be able to open CC3D within PyCharm and start debugging your simulations

+**Linux Users:** You may follow analogous process on your linux machines - simply check in the ``compucell3d.sh`` script what are environment variables that are set there and make sure to set them in the PyCharm environment variable panel.

 Step 3 - Debugging (stepping through) CC3D simulation and exploring other PyCharm features